 As previously mentioned, the effective SM Hamiltonian for $A=58$ nuclei can be found in the Supplemental Material of this paper, and the values of our calculated SP energies are $\epsilon_{1p3/2}=0.0$ MeV, $\epsilon_{0f5/2}=0.7$ MeV, $\epsilon_{1p1/2}=1.3$ MeV, and $\epsilon_{0g/2}=6.2$ MeV for the proton orbitals, and $\epsilon_{1p3/2}=0.0$ MeV, $\epsilon_{0f5/2}=0.7$ MeV, $\epsilon_{1p1/2}=1.2$ MeV, and $\epsilon_{0g/2}=6.1$ MeV for the neutron orbitals.

 Since the SP energies are the eigenvalues of the \heffs~ for the single-valence-nucleon systems, from the SM perspective these numbers correspond to the excitation energies of the SP states in $^{57}$Cu and $^{57}$Ni.
-In Fig. \ref{57Ni57Cu} we compare the theoretical and experimental SP spectra of these two nuclei \cite{ensdf}, note that there is no firm assignation of a $J^{\pi}=9/2^+$ SP state for either of them.
+In Fig. \ref{57Ni57Cu} we compare the theoretical and experimental SP spectra of these two nuclei \cite{ensdf}; note that there is no firm assignation of a $J^{\pi}=9/2^+$ SP state for either of them.

 From the inspection of Fig. \ref{57Ni57Cu}, we observe that the calculated SP energies reproduce quite well the observed natural-parity SP spacings.
-As a test case of the isotopic chains belonging to the $0f_{5/2}1p0g_{9/2}$ model space, we examine the nickel isotopes whose study is pivotal to investigate the shell-closure properties of our calculated \heffs.
+As a test case of the isotopic chains belonging to the $0f_{5/2}1p0g_{9/2}$ model space, we examine the nickel isotopes, whose study is pivotal to investigate the shell-closure properties of our calculated \heffs.

 In Fig. \ref{J2pNi} we show the behavior of the calculated and experimental $J^{\pi}=2_1^+$ excitation energies of nickel isotopes up to $N=48$ \cite{ensdf}.
-The black dashed line indicates the results obtained with the $A=58$ effective Hamiltonian (see the Supplemental Material \cite{supplemental2023}), the black solid line refers to the results obtained with density-dependent \heffs~accounting for the induced three-body potential (see Sec. \ref{heffsec}).
+The black dashed line indicates the results obtained with the $A=58$ effective Hamiltonian (see the Supplemental Material \cite{supplemental2023}), and the black solid line refers to the results obtained with density-dependent \heffs~ accounting for the induced three-body potential (see Sec. \ref{heffsec}).

-As can be seen, the theoretical results follow quite well the observed behavior of the yrast $J^{\pi}=2^+$ states all along the isotopic chain, except for the energy bump at $N=32$ which is a fingerprint of the subshell closure of the neutron $1p_{3/2}$ orbital, thus revealing that the $Z=28$ cross-shell excitations still play an important role in describing the low-energy spectroscopy of light nickel isotopes \cite{Coraggio14b}.
+As can be seen, the theoretical results follow quite well the observed behavior of the yrast $J^{\pi}=2_1^+$ states all along the isotopic chain, except for the energy bump at $N=32$ which is a fingerprint of the subshell closure of the neutron $1p_{3/2}$ orbital, thus revealing that the $Z=28$ cross-shell excitations still play an important role in describing the low-energy spectroscopy of light nickel isotopes \cite{Coraggio14b}.

-It should be noted that our SM calculations reproduce the shell closure at $N=40$ ($^{68}$Ni), the result being remarkably better employing the density-dependent \heffs.
-This confirms the ability of the monopole component of our \heffs~ to provide the observed shell evolution, a feature that may be addressed to the $NNN$ component of the chiral nuclear Hamiltonian, as we have shown in our previous study of $0f1p$-shell nuclei \cite{Ma19}.
+It should be noted that our SM calculations reproduce the shell closure at $N=40$ ($^{68}$Ni), the result being remarkably better by employing the density-dependent \heffs.
+This confirms the ability of the monopole component of our \heffs~ to provide the observed shell evolution, a feature that may be ascribed to the $NNN$ component of the chiral nuclear Hamiltonian, as we showed in our previous study of $0f1p$-shell nuclei \cite{Ma19}.